 3213 The Christian Classics

+(3-0) 3 hours credit.
+Prerequisite: ENG 1023 or the equivalent.
 The opportunity for an intensive survey of selected works of such writers as Augustine, Dante, Milton, Bunyan, Pascal, Hopkins, and Eliot, studied in the context of Christian thought.